HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Report.md

 [Result](Task2/README.md)

-Further investigation shows that before `secp256k1` was removed from JDK, all the curves seem to be realized by C instead of Java. https://github.com/openjdk/jdk/blob/jdk-11+28/src/jdk.crypto.ec/share/native/libsunec/impl/oid.c#L95
+Further investigation shows that before `secp256k1` was removed from JDK, all the curves seem to be realized by C using the OS library instead of Java. https://github.com/openjdk/jdk/blob/jdk-11+28/src/jdk.crypto.ec/share/native/libsunec/impl/oid.c#L95

 [JDK-8238911](https://bugs.openjdk.org/browse/JDK-8238911) in 2020 reported the weaknesses in the implementation of the native library EC code make it necessary to remove support for future releases.
 The most common EC curves (`secp256r1`, `secp384r1`, and `secp521r1`) had been re-implemented in Java in the SunEC JCE provider.

+After some communications with my mentor Johns Jiang, he tells me that [JDK-8181594](https://bugs.openjdk.org/browse/JDK-8181594) introduces the optimized finite field implementations in Java.
+Previously before that implementation was introduced, pure Java realization was really slow, the we use the OS library to realize all the curves so that the performance can be improved.
+But now, instead, with the help of that [optimized Java library](https://mail.openjdk.org/pipermail/core-libs-dev/2018-February/051729.html), Java realization takes the advantage and becomes the most efficient one, it's now even comparable with the pure C realization.

 Our flame graph also some kind confirms this, as you can see [here](Task2/README.md#cpu), the Java Flight Recorder (JFR) can record the `secp256r1` methods calling stacks, but it's not the case for `secp256k1`.
-So it's likely that `secp256r1` has a better performance than `secp256k1` for signing since it's fully realized in Java and reduces the calling costs for implementation in another language.
-If they are both realized in Java, I guess there should be no difference and even `secp256k1` can be better in performance.
+So it's likely that `secp256r1` has a better performance than `secp256k1` for signing since it's fully realized in Java and using that optimized library, thus reduces the calling costs for the OS library.
+If they are both realized in Java using the optimized method, I guess there should be no difference.

-As `secp256k1` has already been removed in JDK and `secp256r1` does have a better performance, so I guess here we will have no obvious further room for improvement.
+As `secp256k1` has already been removed in JDK and now `secp256r1` does have a better performance, so I guess here we will have no obvious further room for improvement.

 ## Task 3
 As for Elliptic-curve based cryptography algorithms, the curve parameters are used to generate the keys.